Report Card Grades: Environmental Defense Fund

 Click here to read PETA’s original response to EDF’s letter to PETA members regarding the HPV program.

-Recently, EDF’s chief scientist was fuming mad over a Nature article that called for a moratorium on some animal tests.
+When Nature published an article that called for a moratorium on some animal tests, EDF’s chief scientist fumed.
 The well-respected authors of the article recommended a pause in a massive European animal testing program known as REACH (Registration, Evaluation, and Authorization of Chemical Substances) so that non-animal alternatives for reproductive toxicity testing could be developed and incorporated.
 EDF argued against the partial animal testing moratorium, going so far as to state that “only” 2,600 animals would be killed for each reproductive toxicity test conducted, rather than the 3,200 suggested by the authors of the Nature article!

 Despite PETA’s efforts—and the efforts of the thousands of PETA members who responded to our pleas to “defend animals from Environmental Defense”—EDF continues to push regulatory agencies to institute its massive animal testing plans.